 At the shops I marked my distance from people.
 This caution comes from my childhood; I would keep to myself until I knew I could trust someone not to laugh at me for mishearing and mispronunciations.
 Deafness, which had long exposed me to dangers – cars I couldn’t hear, men with ill intent following me home – now kept me safe.
 Disability is not, as is commonly assumed, a condition of loss; rather, it has benefits that are unexpected and unique.

 OUR WORLD HAS quietened, folded in on itself.
 Planes have stopped flying overhead, penguins waddle down empty pavements, sediment in rivers settles without the disturbance of boats, showing us what happens when we stop rushing.
 We have lost much: loved ones, the ease of travel, secure jobs and futures.

 We have also gained something that couldn’t be grasped in the frenzy of pre-pandemic consumption: a condition of stillness and watchfulness.
 As the world awakens, will we remember the hush and strain of our deafness during the pandemic?

 4 June 2020

 This article is supported by the Judith Neilson Institute for Journalism and Ideas.

-The piece was originally commissioned for the anthology Our Inside Voices: Reflections on COVID-19, a collection of short stories and poetry by Queensland writers that will be published by AndAlso Books and Paradigm Print Media this winter.
+The piece was originally commissioned for the anthology Our Inside Voices: Reflections on COVID-19, a collection of short stories and poetry by Queensland writers published by AndAlso Books and Paradigm Print Media.